emerald-dao/beginner-cadence-course/chapter4/day4/README.md

 Well, if you recall, only the owner of a Collection can `withdraw` from their Collection.
 However, anyone can `deposit` into another persons Collection.
 This is perfect for us, because it means we will only need access to 1 AuthAccount: the peron who will be transferring (aka withdrawing) the NFT!
 Let's spin up a transaction to transfer an NFT:

+*Note: This is assuming you've already set up both accounts with a Collection.*

 ```swift
 import CryptoPoops from 0x01